 On September 14, 2023, we entered into an asset purchase agreement to acquire substantially all of the brokerage assets and assume certain specified liabilities of BNSF Logistics, LLC (BNSFL), an affiliate of Burlington Northern Santa Fe, LLC, subject to customary closing conditions.
 The closing of the transaction was effective on September 30, 2023, with a purchase price of \$85.0 million.
-Total consideration to be paid in cash under the BNSFL agreement is \$81.2 million and consists of the agreed upon purchase price adjusted for estimated work capital adjustments.
+Total consideration paid in cash under the BNSFL agreement was \$81.2 million and consisted of the agreed upon purchase price paid in 2023, reduced for estimated working capital adjustments received in 2024.
 Transaction costs incurred were not material.
-The BNSFL acquisition was accounted for as a business combination and will operate within our Integrated Capacity Solutions business segment.
+The BNSFL acquisition was accounted for as a business combination and operates within our ICS business segment.
 Assets acquired and liabilities assumed were recorded in our Consolidated Balance Sheet at their estimated fair values, as of the closing date, using cost, market data and valuation techniques that reflect management's judgment and estimates.
 As a result of the acquisition, we recorded approximately \$38.5 million of definite-lived intangible assets and approximately \$13.6 million of goodwill.
 Goodwill consists of acquiring and retaining the BNSFL existing brokerage network and expected synergies from the combination of operations.
-The following table outlines the expected consideration transferred and preliminary purchase price allocation at their respective estimated fair values as of September 30, 2023 (in millions):